 On March 3, 2008, the Company entered into a Regulation S distribution agreement to offer up to a total of 20,000,000 shares of restricted common stock.
-The shares sold will be offered on the lower of the closing bid price for WESI stock as quoted on the NASDAQ Bulletin Board on the date prior to the trade date or the closing price of said shares minus an original offering discount of 15%.
-The agreement terminates on December 31, 2008 unless extended in writing by both parties.
+The shares sold will be offered on the lower of the closing bid price for the Company stock as quoted on the NASDAQ Bulletin Board on the date prior to the trade date or the closing price of said shares minus an original offering discount of 15%.
+The agreement has been extended and terminates on December 31, 2009 unless extended in writing by both parties.
 The agreement may also be terminated at any time with 21 days written notice by the Company.